databendlabs/openraft/openraft/src/docs/getting_started/getting-started.md

   }
   ```

-2. Alternatively, run `Suite::test_all()` with a [`StoreBuilder`] implementation, as shown in the [`RocksStore` test](https://github.com/datafuselabs/openraft/blob/main/rocksstore/src/test.rs).
+2. Alternatively, run `Suite::test_all()` with a [`StoreBuilder`] implementation,
+   as shown in the [`RocksStore` test](https://github.com/datafuselabs/openraft/blob/main/rocksstore/src/test.rs).

 By following either of these approaches, you can ensure that your custom storage implementation can work correctly in a distributed system.

 ### An implementation has to guarantee data durability.

-The caller always assumes a completed write is persistent.
+The caller always assumes a completed writing is persistent.
 The raft correctness highly depends on a reliable store.